-My PC would suddenly start up and work for a little bit, then turn off randomly.
+My PC would suddenly start up and work for a while, then turn off randomly.
 I would lose my work.
-At times I could recover some of my data, but it was frustrating having to do it all of the time.
+At times, I could recover some of my data, but it was frustrating having to do it all the time.

 This was no way to go.

 One would argue that it's time to get a new PC, but my frugal nature dismissed this kind of thought, especially in the current financial climate.

 Another thought was to call a technician, as there are some good quality small business computer repair companies in my area, but I decided to at least try to troubleshoot the problem myself.

-I read documentation about my motherboard, and found out that it had intelligence to shut down when temperature around it increased to certain level, unsafe for its components.
+I read documentation about my motherboard, and found out that it had intelligence to shut down when temperature around it increased to a certain level, unsafe for its components.

 The temperature is supported by the fan that cools the motherboard down.